-- Wifi Hotspot – If you’ve ever logged into an airline connection or even a Starbucks, you’ve witnessed dynamic marketing content that’s pushed directly to the user via a web browser.
+- Wifi Hotspot – You can offer a free wifi hotspot.
+If you've ever logged into an airline connection or even a Starbucks, you've witnessed dynamic marketing content that's pushed directly to the user via a web browser.

 Choice Loans has developed this infographic as an overview of Proximity Marketing for small and medium-sized enterprises (SMEs):